ameet2r/DevEnv/README.md

 	- Follow instructions here: https://github.com/ohmyzsh/ohmyzsh/
 8. Install ripgrep (This is needed telescope live grep in neovim)
    	- `brew install ripgrep`
+9. Install fzf
+	- `brew install fzf`
+10. Install zsh-autosuggestions
+	- `brew install zsh-autosuggestions`
+11. Create a `~/Devenv` folder and copy in the tmux-sessionizer and cht.sh scripts
+12. Create a ~/.zshrc file if it does not exist, then replace it with the .zshrc in this repo

 ### Workflow